 About this artwork

 During the course of the 5th and 4th centuries B.C., black vessels (commonly called black-glaze vessels) were made with increasing frequency in both Greece and South Italy.
 Many of them replicate the shape of metal vessels.
-Others have detailing that is molded or incised.
-Although black-glazed wares can be rather coarse, this example is quite fine.
+Others have detailing that is molded (the phiale on the left) or incised (the stemless kylix at the back).
+Particularly noteworthy is the stemless kylix on the right that has been stamped in its center with nearly the same image, depicting the nymph Arethusa, as is the coin displayed alongside it.
+Although black-glazed wares can be rather coarse, these examples are quite fine.
 Regardless, they would have been less expensive than vessels decorated in other contemporary techniques, for example, in red-figure.

 - Ancient Greek